A Cloud Shell session can be launched in different ways to best fit your use case.

 gcloud command-line tool, specifically

-gcloud alpha cloud-shell
+gcloud beta cloud-shell

 command group, you can copy files between your local machine and Cloud Shell